November 22, 2024

 The Foundation for Resilient Societies — a nonprofit aimed at “boosting critical infrastructure resilience and recoverability” — also requested that FERC, NERC and other agencies conduct an investigation into the threat posed by Chinese equipment.
 In addition, several individuals filed comments expressing support for Mabee’s position and urging the commission to take the threat of Chinese infiltration into the power grid seriously.

 Mabee himself has followed up his original complaint with multiple subsequent filings prodding FERC to take action.
-His most recent filing was this February, when he submitted data from the Census Bureau purportedly showing that the U.S. has imported 449 transformers of over 10,000 kVA from China between 2006 and 2023.
+His most recent filing was this February, when he submitted data from the Census Bureau purportedly showing the U.S. imported 449 transformers of more than 10,000 kVA from China between 2006 and 2023.

 FERC Sides with NERC